 People

-Samantha A. Chalker, PhD
+Samantha A. Chalker, Ph.D. - Principal Investigator

 Samantha A. Chalker, Ph.D. is a licensed clinical psychologist, a mental health services researcher, and the director of the Recovery-Oriented Suicide Prevention (ROSP) Research Lab.
 She specializes in suicide prevention.
 She is particularly interested in brief intervention development and evaluation, peer-led services, suicide safety/risk assessments, and training providers in suicide risk management.
 Her research focuses on integrating recovery-oriented research and practice and strengths-based approaches to intervene in suicide risk, specifically for Veterans and those experiencing serious mental illness.
 With a focus on improving access to care, Dr. Chalker aims to expand her work to digital interventions and expand suicide prevention training access.
 Clinically, Dr. Chalker's specialties and interests are in delivering therapeutic suicide safety/risk assessment, management, and interventions as well as in modalities related to dialectical behavior therapy, compassion and mindfulness-based interventions, and acceptance and commitment therapy.
 She focuses her clinical work and research on underserved populations and those experiencing increased suicide risk, psychosis, and symptoms of bipolar disorder.
 Outside of work, Sam enjoys taking her dog to all the wonderful San Diego dog beaches, gardening, and learning to speak German.

-Jayden Soukoulis
+Jayden Soukoulis - Research Assistant

 Jayden is an undergraduate student at the University of San Diego, majoring in Psychology with a minor in Entrepreneurship.
 Since joining the ROSP lab in January 2023, she has made significant contributions to the growth and development of our projects.
 In addition to this lab, she has helped do data abstraction on the CAMS suicide treatment lab for Dr. Depp at the VA.
 She is committed to pursuing a career in clinical psychology with an interest in researching severe mental illnesses.
 She is particularly interested in discovering interventions for suicide that are aided by behavioral changes, such as diet and exercise.
 Outside of her academic and research pursuits, Jayden is a Division 1 rower at her university and enjoys working out, doing activities outdoors and baking!

-Ya-Kuan (Kuan) Wang
+Ya-Kuan (Kuan) Wang - Research Assistant

 Kuan is a senior at the University of California, San Diego.
 She double majors in psychology and business-economics.
 She’s interested in different types of evidence-based psychotherapies for mental health disorders, the concept of wellbeing and effective ways to enhance mental wellbeing.
 In her free time, she enjoys swimming, exploring nature, going to the beach, music, and trying out different Asian foods.

-Cadance LeGrand
+Cadance LeGrand - Research Assistant

-Ankitha Ganesan
+Ankitha Ganesan - Research Assistant

-Ankitha is a first-year undergraduate student majoring in Cognitive Behavioral Neuroscience with a minor in Human Developmental Science.
+Ankitha is a second-year undergraduate student majoring in Cognitive Behavioral Neuroscience with a minor in Human Developmental Science.
 She has a keen interest in understanding abnormal behaviors, with a particular focus on developmental disorders, criminal behavior and serious mental illnesses.
 She is also a passionate mental health advocate and volunteers for a crisis text line.
 In her free time she loves reading, going to the beach and traveling.

 Collaborators

-Colin Depp, Ph.D.,
+Colin Depp, Ph.D.

 Elizabeth Twamley, Ph.D.